openshift/openshift-origin-design/designs/virtualization/4.x/create-vm-dropdowns/create-vm-dropdowns.md

 ## General step

 ![Create VM - General](img/1-1.jpg)
-Upon selecting an operating system, the configuration and Flavor (CPU and Memory) fields will be enabled and their defaults will be selected.
+Upon selecting an operating system, the Workload type and Flavor (CPU and Memory) fields will be enabled and their defaults will be selected.

 ![Create VM - General - VM configuration](img/1-1-1.jpg)
-VM Configuration options
+VM Workload type options
 Server is the default

 ![Create VM - General - flavor](img/1-1-2.jpg)